JulianHorvath/UK-names-in-America-s-cities/README.md

 # UK-names-in-America-s-cities

 Data Analytics challenge resolved.
-We started from the following aseveration: “Because the United Kingdom (UK) was the main country to colonize the United States of America (USA), and UK is on the east side of USA, there are more cities/towns with UK names alongside USA´s East Coast than West Coast”.
+We started from the following statement: “Because the United Kingdom (UK) was the main country to colonize the United States of America (USA), and UK is on the east side of USA, there are more cities/towns with UK names alongside USA´s East Coast than West Coast”.

 From a data standpoint, 3 issues were faced: